 I haven’t come across many to be honest, this shoe is from a pair I purchased from the supermarket George at Asda around 10 years ago!
 Although a cheap shoe, the construction is solid, the toe box is fairly wide, the ankle strap gives extra support and the design means I can comfortably wear them!

 I bought this second pair recently from Kurt Geiger and although the heel is very high the cross over straps are positioned perfectly.
 In fact you can hardly tell I’ve got bunions at all when I wear them.

 Wide fitting shoes

 Many ladies with bunions will go for wide fit shoes as there is more room in the toe box area.
 However, the issues with straps remains the same.

 This pair are from the New Look wide fit range and the cross over strap works for my feet really well.
 What lets them down is that the construction isn’t great and material choice is cheap – as such they probably won’t last long.

 This lovely little pair of shoe boots are from the M&S wide fit range and although a little loose around the ankle the wedge and wide toe box make them comfortable enough to wear for a night out.

 On the negative side, I’ve found M&S quality a little hit and miss and often their designs leave a lot to be desired for people who actually want to look fashionable!

 Shop 'til you drop, unless...

 I completely understand the problems of buying bunion friendly footwear and so I've launched a brand new footwear brand for women suffering from bunions.
-My shoes are comfortable, do a great job of concealing your bunions AND are gorgeously stylish!
+My shoes are comfortable for bunions AND are gorgeously stylish!